fredericaltorres/JSonQueryRunTime/README.md

 - `Range(val, 1, 10)` returns true if the numeric value in property val is between 1 and 10

-- `Range(s, "a", "d")` returns true if the string value in property s is between "a", "b", "c", "d"
+- `Range(s, "a", "d")` returns true if the string value in property s is between "a" and "d"

 *In*: